ELK News

 Those who think the brain myelination process is finished by the time a child reaches the early age of three years, will be sorely mistaken.
 Neuronal insulation of electrical connections is propagated as a myelin sheath and it is in the teens years, where we see this process in full swing.

 We might think teens have switched off or have even lost the ability of language because they answer via grunts or through few words.
 Well in fact they have.
 Teens experience a period where the old, unused electrical connections are being shed for newer, appropriate synaptic connections as they gather and process knowledge.
 The myelin sheath insulates those needed electrical connections.
 If children do not make sufficient, essential synaptic connections at an early enough age, they will run risk of losing connections that are imperative for the establishment of language, reading etc. due to the heavy demyelination process incurred throughout the teens years.
+Fixing a school is something we all can relate to as teachers.
+However, I don't know if he is doing anything different or revolutionary that hasn't already been tried.
+Schools - secondary or primary are difficult entities to make passive for the sake of learning; how can we get kids on seats and learning, if they have no respect for teachers in the beginning?
+I am positive there are schools here in Australia that could benefit from his knowledge.
+What do you think?

 How a high-school principal curbed suspensions with a bit of compassion - http://klou.tt/8em3rwpjezgb Further on this article can be found at: The Globe And Mail | Curbing suspensions with compassion — Rachel Giese (rachel-giese.com) |